ortus-docs/wirebox-docs/about-this-book.md

 # About This Book

 The source code for this book is hosted in GitHub: [https://github.com/ortus-docs/wirebox-docs](https://github.com/ortus-docs/wirebox-docs).
 You can freely contribute to it and submit pull requests.
-The contents of this book is copyright by [Ortus Solutions, Corp](http://www.ortussolutions.com) and cannot be altered or reproduced without author's consent.
+The contents of this book is copyright by [Ortus Solutions, Corp](https://www.ortussolutions.com) and cannot be altered or reproduced without author's consent.
 All content is provided _"As-Is"_ and can be freely distributed.

 * The majority of code examples in this book are done in `cfscript`.
-* The majority of code generation and running of examples are done via **CommandBox**: The ColdFusion \(CFML\) CLI, Package Manager, REPL - [http://www.ortussolutions.com/products/commandbox](http://www.ortussolutions.com/products/commandbox)
+* The majority of code generation and running of examples are done via **CommandBox**: The ColdFusion \(CFML\) CLI, Package Manager, REPL - [https://www.ortussolutions.com/products/commandbox](https://www.ortussolutions.com/products/commandbox)
-* All ColdFusion examples designed to run on the open soure Railo Platform or Adobe ColdFusion 9.0.2+

 ## External Trademarks & Copyrights